 Characterization and mapping of mesohabitats is important in assessing potential impacts to fish populations because it is at this level that fish selectively use different habitats (Hardy and Addley 2001) to support different life stages and life functions.
-A full complement of meso-habitat types is required to sustain multiple life stages, support a diverse fish community, and furthermore, the distribution of these habitats throughout the river will influence fish distributions.
-Fine scale habitat attributes, such as those found at the mesohabitat level are thought to be particularly relevant to aquatic organisms.
+A full complement of mesohabitat types is required to sustain multiple life stages, support a diverse fish community, and furthermore, the distribution of these habitats throughout the river will influence fish distributions.
+Fine-scale habitat attributes, such as those found at the mesohabitat level, are thought to be particularly relevant to aquatic organisms.
 Organisms interact with their environment at different scales depending on their size and mobility (Parasiewicz 2007), both of which change with growth and development.
-Parasiewicz (2007) further suggested that mesohabitats are habitats within which an organism can be observed for a significant portion of its daily routine, similar to functional habitat discussed by Kemp (1999).
-For this study, information will be collected to support the development of habitat classifications used in the 1980s will be retained to allow for some level of comparison over time.
+Parasiewicz (2007) further suggested that mesohabitats are habitats within which an organism can be observed for a significant portion of its daily routine, similar to functional habitat discussed by Kemp et al. (1999).
+For this study, information will be collected to support the development of habitat descriptions at more ecologically significant scales by considering several attributes that are biologically important to fishes (Harper et al. 1992; Maddock 1999).
+The higher-scale mainstem habitat classifications used in the 1980s will be retained to allow for some level of comparison over time.

 In addition to considering the scale of habitat classification, it is also important to consider the use of an objective classification approach that not only captures existing site-specific characteristics, but also can be used for comparisons across space and time.
 Mesohabitat assessments based on river morphology and ecologically significant habitat attributes should be consistent and reproducible.
 The USFS Aquatic Habitat Surveys Protocol (USFS 2001) is an example of a standardized protocol that was developed in Alaska to facilitate creation of a regional stream habitat database as well as one that allows for aggregation of habitat data at multiple scales.
-The USFS 2001 protocol is integrated into the habitat mapping study design described in this RSP.
+The USFS 2001 protocol is integrated into the habitat mapping study design described in this study.